lylin17/fruit_class/README.md

 - Built a Flask app to classify fruit images using Docker
 - Based on a simple CNN classification model trained using transfer learning and dockerize for reproduciblility
-- We will be building 3 containers for data preprocessing, model training and deployment respectively.
+- We will be building 3 docker images for data preprocessing, model training and deployment respectively.
 - For data consistency, model training used prepared processed data that are made available in dropbox.
-- For each container, test suite for unit testing using pytest is available.
+- For each image, test suite for unit testing using pytest is available.

 ## Solution